Learn About Structure Groups

 New, two-story mixed-use commercial building with restaurant over retail, and rooftop dining deck.
 The ground floor will feature a cafe-type eatery, the nearly 5,000-square-foot restaurant on the second floor will come complete with a covered terrace for outdoor dining.
 And the top floor will feature a 4,300-square-foot restaurant with an “indoor-outdoor feel,” partially covered with a ceiling made of skylights.
 Views from the building will range from scenes of Mount Diablo and downtown Walnut Creek to -- for patrons on the rooftop balcony overlooking a “living roof” with a blanket of plants and grasses growing on top of the second-story terrace roof.
 The building will have two prominent architectural elements; a tower adorned with steel panels as the entrance to the retail store, and a brick tower covered by living “green wall” that fronts Mt.
 Diablo Boulevard.

-Structure Groups is currently providing special inspection and construction materials testing for the project.
+Structure Groups provided special inspection and construction materials testing for the project.
 Construction is anticipate to be completed in summer of 2016.

 The Science I Building is a two-story concrete structure of approximately 25,000 square feet per floor.
 Built as a wet lab science building in 1972, this facility has developed many seismic deficiencies throughout the years.
 This project included repairing the existing seismic deficiencies and renovating the interior space for use as a faculty office/classroom facility.